maitrikjpatel/DevNotes/JS.md

 #### Call / Apply / Bind
 - Call
 	- The call() method is used to call a function with a given this and arguments provided to it individually.
-	- func.call(context, arg1, arg2…) – calls func with given context and arguments.
+	- myFunc.call(context, arg1, arg2…) – calls func with given context and arguments.

 - Apply
 	- The apply() method is an important method of the function prototype and is used to call other functions with a provided this keyword value and arguments provided in the form of array or an array like object.

-	- func.apply(context, [args]) – calls func passing context as this and array-like args into a list of arguments.
+	- myFunc.apply(context, [args]) – calls func passing context as this and array-like args into a list of arguments.
 	- The generic call forwarding is usually done with apply:
 	```
 	let wrapper = function() {